RCCoop/RCDataKit/README.md

 ## What Is It?

-Core Data is a mature and powerful tool, but it takes plenty of time to get the hang of its intricacies.
+Core Data is a mature and powerful tool, but it takes some time to get used to its intricacies.
 I’ve been using it heavily for years, and building a bunch of helper tools to make my life easier.
-RCDataKit is a bunch of my personal tools that have been cleaned up enough for me to feel they’re worth sharing with the world.
+RCDataKit is the latest version of those tools.

-There are a lot of tools out there (CoreStore, PredicateKit) that are a lot more than what I’ve put here, and take most of the scary, non-type-safe work out of your hands.
-RCDataKit is intended to be a helper for your Core Data implementation, not a massive wrapper around it.
+There are really amazing tools already out there for Core Data ([CoreStore](https://github.com/JohnEstropia/CoreStore), [PredicateKit](https://github.com/ftchirou/PredicateKit) to name a few of my favorites) that take most of the scary, non-type-safe work out of your hands.
+RCDataKit isn't intended to replace your use of Core Data tools as much as those libraries, though.
 It won’t prevent you from breaking things if you don’t understand Core Data, but hopefully it will help you with that understanding if you are interested in learning more.
-I’m still learning, and I’d love if my experience can help you, too.

 ## Why Bother With Core Data?

-Core Data stinks!
-SwiftData is newer and the way of the future!
-Or Realm, or all kinds of other options!

-Yes!
+Sure.
 Core Data is old and can be annoying to work with, and maybe will be replaced permanently by SwiftData some day.
 But for now, I’m still using Core Data in my own projects because:

 1. It’s a native Apple tool, which means it will probably stay available to anyone writing iOS/MacOS apps for a long time.
 2. SwiftData, while very exciting and new, is seriously lacking in some finer controls that I’ve gotten used to with Core Data.